jliggett/GandCDataProject/Codebook.md

-### Codebook for Getting and Cleaning Data course project
+### Codebook for Getting and Cleaning Data Course Project
+Describes the variables, data, and transformations performed to clean up the data